k1y05h17k/urlShorter/README.md

 <summary>[POST] /shortenUrl</summary>

-<p>If this user is authenticated in the system this API must record the URL</p>
+If this user is authenticated in the system this API must record the URL

 - Request Body